Ktor

 The UserService Component

-Let's write the UserService component to request the default user:
+Let's write the UserService component to manage user operations:

 }

-in our Koin module.
-We declare it as a singleOf
+We declare UserService in our Koin module.
+We declare it as a singleOf definition:

 val appModule = module {